pendle-finance/external-integration/README.md

  - name: The name of the protocol.
  - icon: The protocol’s logo (circular logo in PNG).
 The string on this field should be the same as the name of the logo file uploaded.
 Size limit for logo is 20KB.
+ - category: The protocol's category.
+It must belong to one of the following categories: `money market`, `vault` or `liquid locker`.
+If no category is specified, the protocol will automatically default to the `others` type.
  - metadata: This section contains detailed information about the protocol's integration assets.

 #### Asset fields